Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 But it is also useful for seasoned hikers.

 And a list works for Santa Claus, right?

-There exists a list of famous "hiking 10 essentials".
+There already exists a list of famous "hiking 10 essentials".

 Maybe you've heard of them, and are tempted to roll your eyes and ignore them?